Six minute read

 You can have a breath of fresh air outside or wait outside the room in the lobby whenever you need to during the visit.

-Angie, one of our client support advisers, talks about recently supporting someone to visit their parent: “They asked me to come into the Friends and Family room with them.
+Angie talks about supporting someone to visit their parent: “They asked me to come into the Friends and Family room with them.
 We just sat and chatted, until she felt that she could be in there alone.

 "I was the person who collected the person from home when they died.
 I felt a real connection to the family and was privileged to support them during the visit.”